itsalectric/643_Project_2/README.md

 	2. Paste the "Public IPv4 DNS" within the "Host name" textbox
 	3. Paste "ubuntu" within the "User name" textbox

-# EC2 Instance Setup
+# Ubuntu EC2 Instance Setup
 ## Instance Update and Package Installations
 Most of the required packages are already installed for the default AWS Linux 2 AMI but not for Ubuntu AMIs hosted on AWS.
 The following commands to update the instance along with all pre-installed packages and install AWS CLI, pip3, Boto3 (the AWS SDK for Python), and Flintrock:

 	sudo apt update
 	sudo apt upgrade -y
+	sudo apt install unzip
+	curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+	unzip awscliv2.zip
+	sudo ./aws/install
 	sudo apt install python3 -y
 	sudo apt install python3-pip -y
 	pip3 install boto3
 	pip3 install flintrock

 You may get a warning stating how flintrock is installed but does not have a path.
 You can either restart the instance and it should configure properly, or you can add  directory manually.
-To quickly add the path to allow for quick flintrock functions within the same session, paste the following in the terminal:
+To quickly add the path to allow for quick functions within the same session, paste the following in the terminal:

 	echo 'export PATH="$PATH":/home/ubuntu/.local/bin' >> ~/.bashrc
 	source ~/.bashrc